phpactor/phpactor/doc/reference/configuration.rst

 =============

 ..
-This document is generated via the `development:configuration-reference` command
+This document is generated via the `development:generate-documentation` command

 .. contents::